 NOTE: Although the immediate post-exercise hormone alterations are not going to massively impact your physique or resting T-levels, its still good to have that 7x higher testosterone response once in a while huh?

 When it comes to morning or evening training, it doesn’t really matter.
 Even though your T-levels are naturally highest in the morning, over long-term training increases testosterone levels in similar fashion regardless of the time of the day137,138.

 I get that for some, dropping endurance training isn’t an option, maybe you compete in running or triathlon for example?

 Though that doesn’t change the fact that endurance-type long steady state exercise is very good at lowering testosterone levels and causing chronically elevated cortisol response.

-Research has shown that endurance cyclists and runners, but not swimmers, have significantly lower testosterone levels than sedentary controls.
-Furthermore male distance runners are known for having significantly lower than average testosterone levels (study, study, study, study, study).
+Research has shown that endurance cyclists and runners, but not swimmers, have significantly lower testosterone levels than sedentary controls139.
+Furthermore male distance runners are known for having significantly lower than average testosterone levels140,141.

 It also goes without saying that your body will look quite weak and frail if you train mainly for endurance.

 A much better option for those of us who don’t “need” to train for endurance, would be something like low-pace walking or hiking.
 Obviously resistance training and high-intensity intervals are the optimal way to train for T, but if you’re looking for a bit more lighter way to balance hormones, slowly walking with a small incline is actually much more beneficial for T and especially normal cortisol secretion than chronic endurance training.